ioccc-src/winner/2019/ciura/README.md

 It is better that Mr Jock, TV quiz PhD, bags few lynx.

-Speaking of jumping, can you rewrite the code to remote all of the goto jumps in this code?
+Speaking of jumping, can you rewrite the code to remove all of the goto jumps in this code?

 ## Author's comments:
 ### What is this? <a name="wit"></a>